WatForm/fortress/README.md

 Gradle may not rerun tests that already passed since the last change.
 To force it to rerun the tests, run `gradle cleanTest test`.

 Note: There is another repository, fortress-tests, which runs tests on files (e.g. TPTP files).

+## Plan
+1. Set up tests, which will also help to better understand fortress
+2. Documentation
+3. Add abstraction layers so changes can be made without breaking the interface
+4. Streamline the implementation by removing higher order logic layer
+5. Hunt for optimizations

 ## Implementation Notes
 input -> `ANTLRInputStream` -> `FOFTPTPLexer` -> `CommonTokenStream`